Local Transformative Finance

-The Local Transformative Finance team works for countries to meet the triple challenge of human wellbeing, planetary health, and urban growth.
-This challenge requires the economic structural transformation and environmental sustainability The holistic nature of which means that it is most effectively achieved through local government finance—that expands fiscal space and capital availability
+The Local Transformative Finance team helps countries deal with the triple challenge of improving the health of people, the health of the planet, and the growth of cities.
+This challenge requires the economic structural transformation and environmental sustainability The holistic nature of which means that it is most effectively achieved through local government finance—that expands fiscal space and capital availability.

+Yet many LDCs have made significant progress in economic development as measured by national statistics and indicators.
 Without changing the current system it will not be possible to transform our economies and meet the triple challenge of human wellbeing, planetary health, and urban growth.
 The building blocks of the ecosystem for local finance needs to be assembled to meet the needs of the Green, Urban and Productive transition.

 Building on the policy agenda put forwards by the Malaga Coalition under the impulsion of UNCDF , UCLG and FMDV and further fleshed out in the UNCDF 2022 publication “Local Government Finance is Development Finance”, the Local Transformative Finance team at UNCDF works on the building blocks of a financial ecosystem for local infrastructure finance.

 Repurposing of local government finance is a vehicle to accelerate environmentally sustainable and inclusive development.

 Unlocking financing from domestic and international financial institutions to strengthen local infrastructure and expand local economies.